Who Needs to Be Listed on Homeowners Insurance?

 Additional Insured vs. Additional Interest

-Shopping for homeowners insurance or working with a mortgage lender means you'll encounter "additional insured" and "additional interest."
+Shopping for homeowners insurance can introduce confusing terminology like "additional insured" and "additional interest."
 Though they sound similar, they serve very different roles in your policy.
+Understanding these distinctions will help you ensure the right people receive financial protection and proper notification of policy changes.

 What Is Additional Insured?